 Parking - Two lighted parking areas for 1,000 cars are located behind the Student Center.
 An additional parking lot is located in front of the Warehouse Building, adjacent to the Allied Health, Community Services, Classroom Building.
+Parking is also available to the west of the Physical Education Complex and to the east of the Challenge Course.
 Faculty, staff, and visitor parking areas are marked.
 Security personnel are employed to assist with parking and traffic safety.
 Traffic regulations are detailed in the Student Handbook and must be obeyed by all motorists.